JuergenGutschOnTwitch/Juergen.IO.Stream/README.md

 Hope I'll get @thomas3577 for the first stream (and some more).
 That would be super awesome :)

-# Lunch4Lunch -  Building a new awesome ASP.NET Core application
+# Lunch4Lunch - Building a new awesome ASP.NET Core application from scratch
 This is a nice idea we had and we currently live in the YOO (http://yooapps.com).
 If somone prepares lunch at home, he can prepare some more and offer it to the colleagues.
 For every lunch he prepares, he will earn a coin.
 Everyone who wants to eat a portion need to kinda "pay" a coin to the cook.
 The one who cooks tells the colleagues: "I have two more portions of this super awesome yumy thing.
 Who wants one?"
 Than you are able to reserve a meal.
 With the coins you get, you are able to also eat a meal, cooked by another colleague.

 I'd like to move away from Excel and create a cross plat web app to suport that Idea a little more: